 Developing new drugs is a risky investment.
 Innovia found new revenue streams to help a client make the most of their pharmaceutical IP...

-Millions of people get shallow cuts and grazes every day.
-Their damaged skin is painful or fragile until it fully heals about two weeks later.
-Our client wanted to understand how it could increase the speed of wound healing.
+Millions of people get shallow cuts and grazes every day, leading to about two weeks of painful, fragile skin.
+Johnson & Johnson wanted to understand how to better help these people by increasing the speed of their wound healing.

 Innovia investigated the biochemical, cellular, and perceptual processes of wound healing, searching for interconnections and factors that could limit the speed of skin healing.
 We then found technologies and safe actives to influence these factors and planned out experimental studies that J&J could use to evaluate them.

 J&J received more than forty practical new ideas for ways to safely trigger faster healing of minor wounds, together with a clear view of the experiments required to validate these.